NTIA/scos-actions/README.md

    files and initialize actions.
 These methods allow you to pass your new radio object to the action's constructor.

-If your SDR doesn't have a Python API, you'll need a Python wrapper that calls out to your SDRs available API and reads the samples back into Python.
+If your SDR doesn't have a Python API, you'll need a Python wrapper that calls out to your SDR's available API and reads the samples back into Python.
 Libraries, such as [SWIG](http://www.swig.org/), can automatically generate Python wrappers for programs written in C/C++.

 The next step in supporting a different SDR would be to create a class which inherits from the